DanielBMarkham/Info-Ops/manuscript/chapter18.md

 *We're doing data warehouse work.* Data warehouse work is a bit of an odd duck because many times it looks like software development when it's not.
 The key term is "warehouse".
 You're not building a warehouse.
 The warehouse already exists.
 You're just putting stuff in and taking it out.

 In many cases you're providing views into existing data as part of a larger effort.
 In that case, the larger effort should manage the analysis.
 All you have is tasks to make their tests pass.
+This is a place for tasks as long as they are in support of tests owned by another group.
+(The general rule for tasks items is that you always find out "which test is this task making pass?")

 In other cases your job is to move hunks of data around, bits of structure.
 The natural tendency is to organize your work around the structure.
 Instead, organize your work around automating the move.
 Your job is not to move these 17 tables from one place to another.
 Your job is to write code to move those 17 tables.
 Same result, different way of looking at things.
+Building a database moving program is a creative venture.
+You're still going to have big issues with tests, but if you do it this way the analysis process will identify those for you.

 *We're working on an architectural tier*.
 We saw this a lot in the latter part of the 20th century and the beginning of the 21st, but it's slowly dying off, thank goodness.
 The concept went something like this: because we are deploying our system in layers, and each person/team is responsible for a different layer, our work is to put together and maintain pieces on the layer we are responsible for.